 Keep in mind that your beacon batteries will eventually expire.
 Batteries last between five and 10 years depending on the beacon.
 The expiry date is printed on your beacon.
 You have the option of buying a new beacon or contacting the beacon manufacturer for battery replacement/servicing.

 You can buy PLBs at good outdoor shops.
-I’ve seen them at Mountain Designs and Paddy Pallin.
+I’ve seen them at Mountain Designs, Paddy Pallin and online at Wild Earth.
 They range in price but expect to pay around $400.
 Remember it’s an investment that could save your life.

 distress beacon amsa safety first aid